 If you want their business, they will require a bit more info.
 So it makes good business sense to include both location and contact info (such as a tel#) in your ads.
 Make it easy for people contact and or find you!

-Even though you should have a website, don’t assume that everyone one is going to have a Smartphone and or an internet connection where they can just “Google” your biz name to find you.
-There are still lots of “dead-zones” – heck I live in one!
+Don’t assume that everyone one is going to have a Smartphone and or an internet connection where they can just “Google” your biz name to find you.
+There are still lots of “dead-zones” – heck I lived in one in Santa Fe!

 If they’re driving around, they may have a GPS in their car so all the more reason to include your location and telephone #.
 Otherwise you may be losing out on some great customers and or sales.